szabgab/perlmaven.com/README.md

 * Please add the header to each file (the meta information) including the planned publication date
 * The links in the page should be working.
 If there is already a translation for the target page then link there, if it only exists in English, then please use full URLs including the hostname http://perlmaven.com/ .
-* Please update the hidden(!) section of the perl-tutorial.tt to include the links to the entries.
+* Please update the hidden(!) section of the perl-tutorial.txt to include the links to the entries.
 * The text listing the author and the translator are added by the system and are driven from the header tags =author and =translator.
 * Each author and translator has to have an entry in the authors.txt file listing a nickname (\w characters only),